-This prospectus relates to the resale from time to time by C/M Capital Master Fund, LP, a Delaware limited partnership (the "Investor"), of up to 5,000,000 shares of our common stock, par value \$0.0001 per share, of the up to \$15,000,000 aggregate gross purchase price of shares of common stock (the "ELOC Shares"), which would represent approximately 13,636,364 shares based on the closing price of our shares on The Nasdaq Capital Markets ("Nasdaq") on January 22, 2025 of \$1.10 per share (the "Market Price" based on the closing price on that date), that have been or may be issued by us to the Investor pursuant to the Securities Purchase Agreement, dated as of January 23, 2025, between our company and the Investor (the "ELOC Purchase Agreement"), establishing a committed equity facility (the "Facility" or "Equity Line of Credit").
-Of the 5,000,000 shares of our common stock originally registered under the registration statement of which this prospectus forms a part, 580,014 shares have been sold as of the date of this prospectus.
+This prospectus relates to the resale from time to time by C/M Capital Master Fund, LP, a Delaware limited partnership (the "Investor"), of up to 10,000,000 shares of our common stock, par value \$0.0001 per share, of the up to \$15,000,000 aggregate gross purchase price of shares of common stock (the "ELOC Shares") that have been or may be issued by us to the Investor pursuant to the Securities Purchase Agreement, dated as of January 23, 2025, between our company and the Investor (the "ELOC Purchase Agreement"), establishing a committed equity facility (the "Facility" or "Equity Line of Credit").
+We have previously registered the resale by the Investor of 5,000,000 shares of common stock that have been or may be issued by us to the Investor pursuant to the ELOC Purchase Agreement.

 We are not selling any securities under this prospectus and will not receive any of the proceeds from the sale of the ELOC Shares by the Investor.
-However, we may receive up to \$15,000,000 in aggregate gross proceeds from the Investor under the ELOC Purchase Agreement in connection with sales of all ELOC Shares to the Investor pursuant to the ELOC Purchase Agreement, of which \$339,927 has been received by us as of the date of this prospectus.
+However, we may receive up to \$15,000,000 in aggregate gross proceeds from the Investor under the ELOC Purchase Agreement in connection with sales of all ELOC Shares to the Investor pursuant to the ELOC Purchase Agreement.
 The actual proceeds from the Investor may be less than this amount depending on the number of shares of our common stock sold and the price at which the shares of our common stock are sold.
 The purchase price per share that the Investor will pay for shares of common stock purchased from us under the ELOC Purchase Agreement will fluctuate based on the market price of our shares at the time we elect to sell shares to the Investor.
 Further, to the extent we sell shares of common stock under the ELOC Purchase Agreement, substantial amounts of shares could be issued and resold, which would cause dilution and may impact the market price of our common stock.
 See "The Equity Line of Credit" for a description of the ELOC Purchase Agreement and the Facility and "Selling Stockholder" for additional information regarding the Investor.